-- 3.7 Committee Representation outside the College - 3.7.1 Faculty Council member representatives shall be appointed to serve on the State Faculty Advisory Council (SFAC); the Colorado Faculty Advisory Council (CFAC); the State Faculty Curriculum Council (SFCC); Adjunct Council; and the Faculty Advisory Council to the Auraria Board (FACAB). - 3.7.2 Faculty Council member representatives will recommend appointments on any standing committees within the College as requested.
+- 3.6.6 Bring appropriate faculty concerns to Faculty Council. - 3.7 Committee Representation outside the College - 3.7.1 Faculty Council member representatives shall be appointed to serve on the State Faculty Advisory Council (SFAC); the Colorado Faculty Advisory Council (CFAC); the State Faculty Curriculum Council (SFCC); Adjunct Council; and the Faculty Advisory Council to the Auraria Board (FACAB). - 3.7.2 Faculty Council member representatives will recommend appointments on any standing committees within the College as requested.